how is rain measured

 Standard Rain Gauges

 These tipping bucket gauges are set upright in the ground to measure the water level.
 Rain gathers inside them.
-After the rain stops, a ruler checks the water depth in inches.
+After the rain stops, a ruler checks the collected water depth in inches.

 These gauges are simple to use and cheap.
 You can find them in weather stations and homes.
 But they do have some problems.